wuminzhe/blog/README.md

-# Devin Schulz's personal website
+# Aki's personal website

+Fork from https://devinschulz.com/, a very nice blog personal site.

 There are many websites out there, but this one is mine.